Yung-Beef/subsocial-docs/docs/faq/Token Claim.md

 ## Can I claim from my phone?
 No. There are currently no mobile wallets that support Subsocial.

 ## I have already made a claim.
 Can I claim again?
-Each eligible account can only claim once, regardless of claim rounds.
+Each eligible account can only claim once.
+For example, if an eligible account claimed during round 1, they cannot claim again during rounds 2, 3, or 4.
 If you have multiple eligible accounts, you will be able to claim one time on each eligible account.

 ## I contributed to a winning crowdloan, why am I not eligible?
 Only contributions made prior to September 24th, and made through Polkadot.js are eligible.